 How Safe is Berlin?
 (Our take)

 Berlin is the largest and most populous city in Germany.
 Everyone’s here for the architecture, galleries, must-see landmarks, hipster neighbourhoods, shopping, city parks and so on.
 You get the picture.

 There is a “but” though.
 This fascinating German city has some issues when it comes to safety.

 The German authorities have successfully “disrupted planned attacks” related to terrorist incidents.
 It’s a real threat and has become a big issue in the city.
 Then there’s theft, of bicycles (for example), and pickpocketing to worry about.
 There are also some shady neighbourhoods that you should be steering clear of.

 Mainly, though, this is a safe city for visitors.
 Let’s see what the numbers have to say, shall we?

 Berlin is a city of new and old and in recent years Berlin has grown in stature as a fun, funky, fashionable hangout.
 People love coming here to party and backpackers add Berlin to their itinerary.

 Tourists have been flocking to the city.
 Berlin has seen record numbers of visitors; in summer 2018 Berlin counted 23 million overnight stays in the city.
 It’s a number that’s been rising steadily every year – in fact, tourism has become one of the most important of the city’s industries.
 It makes sense, given that the city is a magnet for tourists from all over the world.

-Safety-wise, Germany as a whole is good.
+As a whole, Germany is a pretty safe country.
 It’s ranked 22/163 on the Global Peace Index, which means it’s pretty peaceful – and shows the general mindset of the country.

 Nationwide, in 2018 there were 5.55 million criminal offences, a decrease of 3.6% in 2017’s figure.
 Berlin reflects this gradual fall in crime figures, with 806 fewer incidents in the city during the 2017-2018 period.